Industry compliant temporary protection

 What is the objective of the Code?

-It is used by insurance companies to ensure they can effectively cover construction projects, with the knowledge that contractors have done everything possible to mitigate the risks of fire.
+Insurers use the code to ensure they can effectively cover construction projects, with the knowledge that contractors have done everything possible to mitigate the risks of fire.

 This is done by promoting safe working practice, and encouraging adequate detection and prevention measures are put into every stage of a project.

-Who does the Joint Code Of Practice apply too?
+Ā Who does the Joint Code Of Practice apply too?

 All parties in the supply chain must adhere to the code, including those specifying, designing and contracted to work on-site.